integrii/define/README.md

 # define
 Defines the specified word on the command line.
 Golang.

-[Download it](https://raw.githubusercontent.com/integrii/define/master/define) for MacOS and put it in your `$PATH `:

-OR

 Compile and install it to `$GOBIN` using `go get`:

 `go get github.com/integrii/define`